 Data analysis

-The statistics software IBM SPSS 24 was used to perform descriptive data analysis in each sampleA sample of 4176 Italian’s master students has been analyzed, applying structural equation model (SEM) approach, that is one of the most widely used methods for analysing multivariate data in the social and behavioral sciences.
+The statistics software IBM SPSS 24 was used to perform descriptive data analysis in each sample.
+A sample of 4176 Italian’s master students has been analyzed, applying structural equation model (SEM) approach, that is one of the most widely used methods for analysing multivariate data in the social and behavioral sciences.

 This methodological instrument was chosen having in mind that, according to Hair et al (2005) the structural equation modeling provides a direct method to simultaneously handle multiple dependency relationships with statistical efficiency.
 The SEM allows for the operation of relationship between variables in a profound fashion, conducting exploratory and confirmatory analysis.
 Also, it allows for the representation of unobservable concepts in these relationships.